 There was some anti-gay marriage pledge that the GOP candidates were supposed to sign this month.
 Of course, Michele Bachmann and Rick Santorum agreed to it, as one would expect.
 But the third was Mitt Romney.
-Not only is his position unfortunate, it cements that “pandering” problem he has.
-Beyond that, pandering didn’t work in 2008, and in fact backfired.
+Not only is his position unfortunate, but it also cements that “pandering” problem he has.
+Beyond that, pandering didn’t work in 2008, and in fact, backfired.
 Oh, and this was widely circulated, but I still like it: the best message for marriage equality.

 Where Roger Ebert stands on the Occupy movement, which is not dissimilar to my position.
 Or Ken Jennings’.
 Still, it’s impressive/amazing that Occupy Albany was still going strong earlier this month, a model operation; it has gotten permits from the city and everything.
 Then it got closed down – badly, as these things usually are.
 Expect the energy will not dissipate.

 Bertrand Russell’s Liberal Decalogue, courtesy of Chris Black

 Harry Morgan died on Pearl Harbor Day.
 Here’s his New York Times obit.
 I’m old enough to actually remember him in December Bride and its spinoff, Pete and Gladys.
 Of course, I watched him in Dragnet, where he was a great counterpoint to the dry Jack Webb.
 But of course, he’s best known for playing Colonel Potter in MASH.
 He was one of those you look familiar people who actually had an earlier role on the show as a crazy colonel, before showing up as the MASH commander a season later.
 Ken Levine remembers Harry; he wrote for MASH and its lesser sequel AfterMASH.